Ettalong Beach is a magnet for families wanting to enjoy fishing and safe swimming.

 Here are excellent walks in Brisbane Water National Park close to Ettalong:

 Walk up and over the headland from Pearl Beach to Patonga (6 km return).

 Walk to Mount Ettalong Lookout – takes only 10 minutes through a path in the bush.

 To get to Mount Ettalong Lookout, drive along Mount Ettalong Road toward Pearl Beach.
 Once you've driven past Umina, you'll start driving up a windy road to the top of a headland.
 Look for the car park on the left when the road straightens.

 Umina is the closest beach to Ettalong.
 It's patrolled and the waves are small.
 It’s a top place to learn to surf.

-This playground is more fun than the Ettalong playground for older kids.
-You’ll find a large climbing web, flying fox, BMX track, skateboard ramp, and bicycle track.
+This playground is more fun than the Ettalong playground for older children because of the large climbing web, flying fox, BMX track, skateboard ramp and bicycle track.
 There’s also a fenced playground for toddlers.

-These are other great restaurants in the Ettalong Beach Tourist Resort:
+These are other great restaurants in Ettalong: